Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Appendix (full calculations)

-\begin{lemma} Let $\Sigma$ be an oriented surface with cell decomposition $L$.
-Let $P$ and $Q$ be any two (not necessarily distinct) plaquettes.
-Denote by $(F')^\varphi_P$ for any $\varphi\in H^*$ the plaquette operator for the plaquette $P$ with respect to the cell decomposition $L'$ obtained from $L$ by shifting the base-point of $Q$ once in counter-clockwise direction around $Q$.
-Then: \end{lemma} {In particular, putting $\varphi=\lambda, $ the Haar integral of $H^*$, the equation above holds for the respective plaquette projectors at $P$.} \begin{proof} If $P$ and $Q$ are distinct and not adjacent, then the two maps have disjoint support in $\mathcal{H}_L$ and hence commute with each other.
-Let $P$ and $Q$ be distinct but adjacent to each other and let $e \in L^1$ be the edge shared by the boundaries of both plaquettes and assume that the base-point shift $T_Q^+$ shifts the base-point of $Q$ along $e$.
-Then the base-point shift $T_Q^+$ and any plaquette operator $F_P^\varphi$, $\varphi \in H^*$, for the adjacent plaquette $P$ commute with each other.
+\begin{lemma} Let $P$ and $Q$ be any two (not necessarily distinct) plaquettes.
+Denote by $(F')^\varphi_P$ for any $\varphi\in H^*$ the plaquette operator for the plaquette $P$ with respect to the cell decomposition $L'$ obtained from $L$ by shifting the base-point of $Q$ once in counterclockwise direction around $Q$.
+Then: The analogous results holds for negative base-points shifts. \end{lemma} {In particular, putting $\varphi=\lambda, $ the Haar integral of $H^*$, the equation above holds for the respective plaquette projectors at $P$.} \begin{proof} If $P$ and $Q$ are distinct and not adjacent, then the two maps have disjoint support in $\mathcal{H}_L$ and hence commute with each other.

+Let $P$ and $Q$ be distinct but adjacent to each other and let $e \in L^1$ be the edge shared by the boundaries of both plaquettes and assume that the base-point shift $T_Q^+$ shifts the base-point of $Q$ along $e$. {(This is as in Figure \ref{fig:Plaquette-shits}.)} Then the base-point shift $T_Q^+$ and any plaquette operator $F_P^\varphi$, $\varphi \in H^*$, for the adjacent plaquette $P$, commute with each other.
 Indeed, the two operators affect the tensor factor $H$ in $\mathcal{H}_L$ associated with the edge $e$ only by applying co-multiplication and then acting with the additional resulting tensor factor of $H$ on a copy of $A$ associated with the two different plaquettes $P$ and $Q$.
-Due to the Yetter-Drinfeld condition these two operators thus commute with each other.
+Due to Lemma \ref{lem:yetter-drinfeld-for-many-factors}, these two operators thus commute with each other.

-Now assume that $P=Q$ and denote by $(e_1, \dots, e_n)$ the edges in the boundary of the plaquette $P$ in counter-clockwise order starting at the base-point of $P$.
-Then for the transformed cell decomposition $L'$ the edges in the boundary of the plaquette $P$ in counter-clockwise order starting at the base-point of $P$ are $(e_2, \dots, e_n, e_1)$.
-By applying edge orientation reversals where necessary, we may assume that the edges $(e_1, \dots, e_n)$ are all oriented in counter-clockwise direction around $P$.
+Now assume that $P=Q$ and denote by $(e_1, \dots, e_n)$ the edges in the boundary of the plaquette $P$ in counterclockwise order starting at the base-point of $P$.
+Then for the transformed cell decomposition $L'$ the edges in the boundary of the plaquette $P$ in counterclockwise order starting at the base-point of $P$ are $(e_2, \dots, e_n, e_1)$.
+By applying edge orientation reversals where necessary, we may assume that the edges $(e_1, \dots, e_n)$ are all oriented in counterclockwise direction around $P$.

 Let $v_{e_1} \ot \cdots \ot v_{e_n} \in H^{\ot n}$ and $X \in A$.
 We calculate, on the one hand: